Novpa/Learning-Tools-C/README.md

 ## To-C-Shop

-Welcome to To-C-Shop!
-This is a simple console-based shopping list manager implemented in C. This program allows you to efficiently manage your shopping list with options to add items, show the list, and more.
+I create this program and call it To-C-Shop because this is a simple console-based shopping list manager implemented in C & his program allows you to efficiently manage your shopping list with options to add items, show the list, and more.

 ## Features